How to file a Tennessee annual report

 Can I update my registered agent information on the annual report?

 Yes, you can update your registered agent and their address when filing your annual report.
-However, there is an additional $20 fee if you make any changes to the registered agent or registered office.
+However, there is an additional $20 fee if you make any changes to the registered agent or registered office, per the Tennessee SOS Business FAQs.

 What happens if my business is administratively dissolved for not filing?